Grim Sleeper: Arrest and further investigation

-Trial
+Trial and death

 Franklin was charged with ten murders and one attempted murder and held without bail.
 He was never charged in the death of a suspected eleventh victim, a black man, a crime for which DNA evidence was not found.
 After a lengthy pretrial discovery and several delays, the trial opened on February 16, 2016.
 Closing arguments began May 2, 2016 and the jury began deliberating May 4, 2016.
 On May 5, 2016, after nearly three months of trial and a day and a half of jury deliberation, Franklin was convicted of all counts.
 His sentencing hearing began a week later, on May 12, 2016.

 At the hearing, prosecutors presented evidence relating to four other victims they believed had been killed by Franklin.
 The four victims were not among the original set identified by DNA and ballistic evidence as Grim Sleeper victims, and had only been identified as such after his arrest.
 Three victims, Sharon Alicia Dismuke, Inez Warren, and Georgia Mae Thompson, were identified as likely Grim Sleeper victims by task force officers investigating unsolved missing persons and homicide reports dating back to 1976.
 The fourth, Rolenia Morris, was identified from evidence found at Franklin's garage after his arrest.
 Her body has never been found.
 Prosecutors did not charge Franklin with these murders for fear of delaying the trial even further.
 On June 6, 2016, a Los Angeles County jury sentenced Franklin to death.
-On August 10 the Superior Court sentenced Franklin on each count, naming the individual victims.
+On August 10, the Superior Court sentenced Franklin on each count, naming the individual victims.

+On March 28, 2020, Franklin was found dead in his cell.
+There were no signs of trauma on his body.
+His cause of death and the results of the autopsy have not been publicly released.

 Victims

 Prosecutors suspect that Lonnie Franklin's first victim was Sharon Alicia Dismuke, who was killed on January 15, 1984.
 His first confirmed victim was Debra Jackson, whose murder occurred in August 1985.
 Franklin apparently took a 14-year hiatus after his last known crime in 1988, and his next confirmed murder occurred in 2002.
 As a result of this apparent dormancy, he was nicknamed the "Grim Sleeper".
 Investigators have stated they believe it is likely that there were other as-yet-unidentified victims during that time frame.
 The last confirmed murder was in January 2007.

 All but one of his victims were black women.
 One of his suspected victims was a black man.
 Many of his victims were sex workers, and Franklin was known to have had frequent contact with sex workers.
 All of his victims were found outdoors, often in alleys a short distance from downtown Los Angeles.
 He shot all of his victims with a .25 caliber gun.
 Franklin took many photographs of nude women and kept the records in his garage.

-Franklin's known and suspected victims are as follows:

-Death

-On March 28, 2020, Franklin was found dead in his cell.
-His cause of death is pending the results of an autopsy as reported; however, there were no signs of trauma.
-As of August 2022, his cause of death and the results of the autopsy have not been publicly released.